 People worldwide are living longer.
-Today most people can expect to live into their sixties and beyond.
-By 2030, it is estimated that 1 in every 6 people worldwide will be aged 60 and over.1 A similar situation is observed in Türkiye as well.
-The proportion of the population aged 65 and over increased
+Today, most people can expect to live into their sixties and beyond.
+By 2030, it is estimated that one in every 6 people worldwide will be aged 60 and over.1 A similar situation is observed in Türkiye as well.
+The proportion of the population aged 65 years and over